 Think very carefully before giving your child medications that haven’t been prescribed by a doctor.

-- Don’t give your child anti-nausea medications unless the doctor specifically tells you to.
-Usually vomiting doesn’t last long, and children get over it without medication.
-But vomiting children can get dehydrated very quickly.
-So if your child is vomiting and shows signs of dehydration – for example, not urinating, feeling thirsty, tired and lethargic, and looking gaunt and pasty – contact your doctor immediately.
+Vomiting children can get dehydrated very quickly.
+If your child is vomiting and shows signs of dehydration – for example, not doing enough wees, feeling thirsty, tired and lethargic, and looking gaunt and pasty – contact your doctor immediately.